 - Invest those savings into inflation protected, tax efficient, cash generating assets

-Earning money is simple: create something other people want.
-To create something people will pay a lot for, what you create needs to be uniquely valuable.
-It’s simple, but it’s not easy.
+Earning money is simple (but not necessarily easy): make something other people want.
+To make something people will pay a lot for, what you create needs to be uniquely valuable.
+This is simple, but it’s not easy.
 To create something uniquely valuable, you need a unique intersection of skills and abilities.
 To be that sort of person, you need to invest your time and energy into acquiring the skills, abilities, contacts and knowledge that will make you uniquely valuable.
 Therefore, before you can earn, you need to learn.
 You need to invest in yourself.
 Investing in yourself is likely the best investment you can make of both time and money.
 Your earning power is the engine that will propel you through life.
 Every investment in yourself today will compound at a high rate for the rest of your life, which is why it’s so important to get an early start, and to invest often.
 You want to catch the wave of life and ride the peak of that crest for as long and as far as you can.
 With a solid education – both formal and informal – you’ll be well equipped to create something other people want.

 Once you have the skills to create something other people want, you need to go out and do it.
 There are many ways to earn money, but the most common will be by selling your time and abilities to someone else.
 The other path is to bootstrap your own business.
 In doing this, you don’t want to be a commodity, otherwise you become a ‘price taker’ working for minimum wage.
 You want to be a uniquely rare asset to be valued and coveted – you want to have a unique intersection of skills that is valuable to someone.
 So the path is simple – invest in yourself, develop a unique set of skills and abilities, then use those skills to create something uniquely valuable that other people want.
 Do that, and money will come to you in spades.

-To break free and reach Ramen Retirement you’ll need to explore alternative investment strategies – largely in the area of real estate.
-These are strategies your ‘financial advisor’ won’t tell you about, because it’s not something they sell.
-It’s not something they can profit from.
-These alternative investments can generate 10-15%+ cash returns from a stable, inflation protected asset with potential for appreciation.
+But to break free and reach Ramen Retirement you’ll need to explore alternative investment strategies – I would recommend focusing largely in the area of real estate, though there are some other unique investments that can be a good step toward financial independence.
+Your ‘financial planner’ won’t tell you about this stuff, because it’s not something they sell, and it sometimes takes a little more effort to dig up the right deals.
+But these alternative investments can generate 10-15%+ cash returns from a stable, inflation protected asset with potential for appreciation.
 You don’t need to be an accredited investor.
 You don’t need to be a rocket scientist to figure this out.
 I have no particular edge over anyone else in this field, but I’ve been able to make it work.
 These types of investments should outperform the stock market over the long term, but more importantly, they put tax advantaged cash in your pocket on day one, which is key to breaking free and reaching Ramen Retirement.
 You can get greater than 4X the amount of cash returned from real estate investments than you will investing in the stock market.
-I’m not advocating that you stay away from stocks entirely, but if you’re not investing in real estate – particularly before you reach Ramen Retirement – then you’re doing it wrong.
+I’m not advocating that you stay away from stocks entirely – in fact I think a healthy portion of your assets should be in US and foreign equities, but if you’re not investing in real estate – particularly before you reach Ramen Retirement – then you’re doing it wrong.
 Avoiding investment in real estate will mean you need to work and save 4X longer to break free.
 That’s the difference between breaking free at 35 vs. 65.
-That’s the difference between living a rich, authentic life, or one of quiet desperation and delayed life dreams that vanish on the horizon.
+That’s the difference between living a rich, authentic life, or one of delayed life dreams that vanish on the horizon.

 In addition to making the right alternative investments, the only other assets I recommend owning will be your primary home, and a diversified portfolio of stocks.
 Stay away from bonds.
 Don’t touch complex financial products.
 Gold is for suckers.
 Do all of this with an eye toward capital preservation (never lose money), and awareness of the inevitable bouts of inflation.